EKF Diagnostics Executes Strategic Share Buyback - TipRanks.com

 More about EKF Diagnostics Holdings

-EKF Diagnostics Holdings plc is an AIM-listed global diagnostics company that specializes in point-of-care analyzers focusing on hematology and diabetes.
-The company also provides life sciences services, including the specialist manufacture of enzymes and custom products for diagnostic, food, and industrial applications.
-Headquartered in Penarth, near Cardiff, EKF operates five manufacturing sites across the US and Germany and sells its products in over 120 countries worldwide.
+EKF Diagnostics Holdings plc is an AIM-listed global diagnostics business specializing in point-of-care analyzers, particularly in hematology and diabetes, as well as life sciences services that include the manufacture of enzymes and custom products for diagnostic, food, and industrial applications.
+The company is headquartered in Penarth, near Cardiff, and operates five manufacturing sites across the US and Germany, distributing its products to over 120 countries worldwide.